 In Texas, not just anyone can file a wrongful death claim.
 Such action is available only to surviving spouses, parents, and children of the deceased individual.
 Adopted children and adoptive parents may also file a wrongful death claim.
 Siblings, whether biological or adopted, cannot file a wrongful death claim.

 Survival Actions Under Texas Law

 In addition to compensating the surviving qualifying family members, Texas state law also allows the recovery of damages for the person’s estate.
 These are damages that would have been recoverable by the deceased person if he or she was alive to bring a lawsuit.

-A survival action is named that because the legal claim being made "survives" and continues even though the injured person has passed away.
-For example, if a loved one is involved in an accident and is taken to the hospital and survives for some time before passing away, Texas law allows for recovery for the mental anguish and pain and suffering that person experienced and would have been able to recover if he or she had lived.
+A “survival action” is named so because the legal claim being made “survives” and continues even though the injured person has passed away.
+For example, if a loved one is involved in an accident and is taken to the hospital and survives for some time before passing away, Texas law allows recovery for the mental anguish, pain, and suffering that person experienced and would have been able to recover if he or she had lived.